 Course: Music for Global Human Development

-I have formulated an undergraduate course (Music 365) centered on M4GHD, which functions as an M4GHD project in itself.
+I have formulated an undergraduate course (Music 365) centered on M4GHD, which functions as an M4GHD project in itself, as well as an instance of Community Service Learning (CSL).
 See http://course.m4ghd.org

-The Summer 2017 Ghana program also centers on Music for Global Human Development.
+Most of our M4GHD-CSL projects have developed connections to local Edmonton-based non-profit organizations.
+The summer 2017 Ghana program also centered on Music for Global Human Development.
 See http://bit.ly/ghanamusic

 Canadian Centre for Ethnomusicology (CCE)